Merrill Lynch Global Wealth Management (VBSR Board Secretary)

-Lawrence (Larz) Barber, CRPC®, CFM, ChFC® is an Assistant Vice President with Merrill Lynch Global Wealth Management in Burlington and speci …Read More...
+Lawrence (Larz) Barber, is a Vice President with Merrill Lynch and specializes in socially responsible investing and comprehensive financial …Read More...

-Lawrence (Larz) Barber, CRPC®, CFM, ChFC® is an Assistant Vice President with Merrill Lynch Global Wealth Management in Burlington and specializes in socially responsible investing and comprehensive financial planning for individual, corporate and non-profit clients.
+Lawrence (Larz) Barber, is a Vice President with Merrill Lynch and specializes in socially responsible investing and comprehensive financial planning for individual, corporate and non-profit clients.

-Prior to joining Merrill Lynch in 1997 Larz helped start and grow many SR companies in Vermont including Northern Power Systems (where he was VP of Field Services), Ski Tuner/Grindrite, Vermont Ginseng Products, Mad River Rockets, and Maya Computer.Collapse
+Prior to joining Merrill Lynch in 1997 Larz helped start and grow several companies in Vermont including Northern Power Systems, Ski Tuner/Grindrite, Vermont Ginseng Products, Mad River Rockets, and Maya Computer.er.

 Russ is the owner/founder of Northland Design & Construction, since 1978.
 Northland has a long history of designing and building energy …Read More...